GitFlaviobc/Libft/README.md

 - VS code
 - WSL ubuntu
 - Norminette 42 (code norm used by école 42)
-- Remote SSH access to iMac for final tests.
+- Remote SSH access to iMac for tests.
 <p></p>
 <a href = "#content">📋</a>